osteth/project-firewatch/README.rst

 --------------------------
 - [x] Basic Map Functionality.
 - [x] Display a pin and circle.
-- [x] figure out radius expansion algorithm to accuratly display MODIS satellite data.
+- [x] figure out radius expansion algorithm to accurately display MODIS satellite data.
 - [x] Display mock sensor data.
 - [x] Integrate with CLI.
-- [ ] Get Map to display all MODIS fire Data .
+- [ ] Get Map to display all MODIS fire Data.
 - [ ] Migrate from flat file to DB.
 - [ ] Display all live sensor data.
-- [ ] Allow user to specify a focus location.
+- [ ] Allow the user to specify a focus location.
-- [ ] Attempt to pull cell phone GPS location and use it as users locaion.
+- [ ] Attempt to pull cell phone GPS location and use it as users location.

 Sensors